World Record Club: Retrospect series

 It was during the mid to late 1970s that the Retrospect series came to prominence under the WRC label.
-These records were dedicated to re-issues of material mostly from 78rpm records, mainly old Columbia and His Master's Voice material from the 1920s to 1940s.
+These records were dedicated to re-issues of material mostly from 78 rpm records, mainly old Columbia and His Master's Voice material from the 1920s to 1940s.
 There were several major projects, including the reissue of the early Thomas Beecham Delius Society recordings, and welcome returns such as the Albert Sammons/Henry Wood Elgar concerto recording of 1929, or the Gerhard Hüsch lieder recordings.
 However, the series was wide-ranging and included a large amount of show music and dance music of the 1920s and 1930s.

 The record labels were a distinctive pale green with a lettered ribbon surround, and the prefix was SH.
 The technical quality of these transfers reflected a desire to preserve the tonal qualities of the originals even if it meant keeping a certain amount of surface noise (though at His Master's Voice, Len Petts and others were assiduous in finding masters and producing vinyl pressings for dubbing).

 The advent of digital recording in the 1980s, and the wane of the 1970s Art Deco revival, turned attention away from the Retrospect series, the sleeves of which were deliberately given some 'Deco' styling.
 At this time, for instance in the transfers of Alfred Cortot's Chopin (e.g. SH 326, 327), the original WRC recording manager Anthony Griffith was still bringing his expertise to the high-quality transfers.
 He retired in 1979, but continued to act as consultant, notably for the CD transfers of the Elgar Edition.